ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 74 - Clinical investigations regarding devices bearing the CE marking.md

    <p class="norm">1.&nbsp;&nbsp;Where a clinical investigation is to be
- conducted to further assess, within the scope of its intended purpose, a device which already bears the CE marking in accordance with Article&nbsp;20(1), (‘PMCF investigation’), and where the investigation would involve submitting subjects to procedures additional to those performed under the normal conditions of use of the device and those additional procedures are invasive or burdensome, the sponsor shall notify the Member&nbsp;States concerned at least 30 days prior to its commencement by means of the electronic system referred to in Article&nbsp;73.
+ conducted to further assess, within the scope of its intended purpose, a device which already bears the CE marking in accordance with [[Article&nbsp;20](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 20 - CE marking of conformity.md)](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 20 - CE marking of conformity.md)(1), (‘PMCF investigation’), and where the investigation would involve submitting subjects to procedures additional to those performed under the normal conditions of use of the device and those additional procedures are invasive or burdensome, the sponsor shall notify the Member&nbsp;States concerned at least 30 days prior to its commencement by means of the electronic system referred to in [Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md).
 The sponsor shall include the documentation referred to in Chapter II of Annex&nbsp;XV as part of the notification.
 Points (b) to (k) and (m) <span>
          <a href="https://eur-lex.europa.eu/legal-content/EN/AUTO/?uri=celex:32017R0745R%2801%29" onclick="window.open(this.href,'_blanc'); return false;" title="32017R0745R(01): REPLACED">